Richardinho/animated-navigation-transmissions/README.md

 ```
 You can see in this code that we debounce the scroll handler as we don't want to run it on every scroll event; only after the user has stopped scrolling, which we define as being half a second without a scroll event happening.
 After measuring the scroll value, we store it in the history state object.
 This makes it readily available when we need to use it on a future pop event.

-XXXXXXXXXXXXXXXXX
+We now need to determine the time at which to restore the scroll position of a page.
+Given that we are loading our content asynchronously, we need to wait until this content is present before we set the scroll.
+But we also take into consideration our previously described animation phases because how we reset the scroll will be different according to whether an animation is still taking place or not.
+For example, if the animation has completed when the content is loaded in, we can simply set the scroll with window.scrollTo as normal, but if the animation is still going on then we need to take account of the fact that the position of the page is currently fixed.

 The best way to make sense of this behaviour is to model it as a series of events.

-When a transition takes place we find these events occur for the incoming page:
+For the incoming page:
 1. The transition begins.
 2. The transition ends.
 3. Content is loaded from the network

-For the outgoing page we have these events:
+For the outgoing page:
-1. The transition beings
+1. The transition begins
 2. The transition ends

 For the incoming page, events 1 and 2 always occur in that order.
 Event 3, however, can occur at any point, even at the start.

-In response to each event, we need to write code which applies styles, sets the scroll and various other things.
-What code runs is dependent on the sequence of these events.
-For example, when the transition begins, we only need to rescroll the page if content has been loaded.
-Thus we see that we need to persist the state of what events have already taken place.
+So we have a series of events whose order is unpredictable, on which we need to run some code.

-If this behaviour suggests Observables to you, then you're thinking along the same lines as me.
-For this project I used RxJS, which is perhaps more commonly associated with Angular but works well with React also, I have found.
+If this suggests Observables to you, then you're thinking along the same lines as me.

-Designing Observables can be difficult and it was so here.
-Marble Diagrams often come in useful here.
-Here is the one I created for this:

-I started with the two basic Observables.
-One for animation events (enter, entering, exit, and exiting), and another for the content loaded events.
-In each navigation there will be only one of those, although in my implementation the Observable lives beyond individual transitions.
+Observables are streams of events on which we can register subscribers which will handle each of these events.
+Libraries such as RxJS, which we use here, allow these streams to be manipulated in many ways: merged with other streams, filtered, mapped to other events etc.

+Whilst they are powerful, they can be complex and hard to reason about.
+Marble diagrams can be helpful to describe these.
+A Marble Diagram is a representation of an observable where the flow of time is shown as an arrow going from left to right, and the events are positioned along this arrow.

+Here is an example which shows our two basic observables.

 ```
    animation events